MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-authentication.md

 To run the samples referenced in this article, you need the following:

-1. An Azure Active Directory (AAD) bot channels registration application to allow your bot to access an external protected resource, such as [Microsoft Graph](https://developer.microsoft.com/en-us/graph).
+1. An Azure Active Directory (AAD) bot channels registration application to allow your bot to access an external secured resource, such as Microsoft Graph.
 This application also allows the user to communicate with the bot via several channels such as Web Chat.
 1. A separate AAD application that functions as the identity provider.
-This application provides the credentials needed to establish an OAuth connection between the bot and the protected resource.
+This application provides the credentials needed to establish an OAuth connection between the bot and the secured resource.
 Notice that this article uses the Active Directory as an identity provider.
-Many other providers are supported, also.
+Many other providers are also supported.

 > [!IMPORTANT]
-> Whenever you register a bot in Azure, it gets assigned an Azure AD app.
-However, this app secures channel-to-bot access.
-You need an additional AAD app for each application that you want the bot to be able to authenticate on behalf of the user.
+> Whenever you register a bot in Azure, it gets assigned an Azure AD application.
+However, this application secures channel-to-bot access.
+You need an additional AAD application for each external secured resource you want the bot to be authenticated on behalf of the user.

 ## Create the Azure bot resource